Sharp Brains: Brain Fitness and Cognitive Health News

 STUDIO CITY, Calif.–(BUSINESS WIRE)–The same technology initially developed to train Israeli fighter pilots on the cognitive, brain level has been an integral part of the training regimen for both Long Beach State and Purdue, two teams earning their first NCAA tournament births since 1995 and 2003 respectively.

 The innovative Basketball IntelliGym software program has been proven to improve real-time decision-making and execution for thousands of basketball players worldwide and players on more than a dozen college basketball teams.
-Read the rest of this entry »
+[Read more…] about Training the Brains of Fighter Pilots and Basketball Players

 Sharpen Your Wits With This Special Offer!